ykdai/BracketFlare/README.md

 ### License

-This project is licensed under <a rel="license" href="https://github.com/ykdai/Flare7K/blob/main/LICENSE">S-Lab License 1.0</a>.
+This project is licensed under <a rel="license" href="https://github.com/ykdai/BracketFlare/blob/main/LICENSE">S-Lab License 1.0</a>.
 Redistribution and use of the dataset and code for non-commercial purposes should follow this license.
+This project is built on [BasicSR](https://github.com/XPixelGroup/BasicSR), the detailed tutorial on training commands and config settings can be found [here](https://github.com/XPixelGroup/BasicSR/blob/master/docs/introduction.md).

 ### Citation